Backend Django tests

 When working on webhooks, we recommend instead running

-webhooks you’re working on).
-And of course our CI is configured to
+the specific webhooks you’re working on).
+And of course our CI is

-zerver/tests to get a feel for the patterns we use.
+to get a feel for other patterns we use.

 A good practice is to get a “failing test” before you start to implement your feature.
 First, it is a useful exercise to understand what needs to happen in your tests before you write the code, as it can help drive out simple design or help you make incremental progress on a large feature.
 Second, you want to avoid introducing tests that give false positives.
 Ensuring that a test fails before you implement the feature ensures that if somebody accidentally regresses the feature in the future, the test will catch the regression.